 - Milk: Milk smooths out the cookie dough.

-- Sea Salt: While optional, I like to sprinkle each cookie dough ball with a little sea salt before baking.
-The sea salt offsets the sweetness and brings out even more chocolate flavor.
+- Sprinkle of Sea Salt: The sea salt offsets the sweetness and brings out even more chocolate flavor.
+We add a touch to these salty sweet chocolate covered pretzel cookies, too.

 More Cookie Recipes with Chocolate